-- NHTSA recommends that air bags always be replaced promptly after a deployment.
+- NHTSA recommends that airbags always be replaced promptly after a deployment.
 However, in a used car, the airbag may not have been replaced after a deployment.

-Airbag Defects and Malfunctions that Can Cause Injury
+Airbag Defects and Malfunctions That Can Cause Injury

 Injuries from Car Airbag Malfunctions

 Unfortunately, when a crash occurs, sometimes airbags fail to deploy.
 In some cases, they can even explode.
 Such failures may cause the driver or passengers to be at risk for major injuries or possibly wrongful death.
 When airbags malfunction, people can be injured in many ways, such as bruises, broken bones, internal bleeding, concussions or other brain injuries, organ damage, or death.

 - Arm and Leg Injuries: In a collision, the same force that causes head injuries can have a similar effect on your arms and legs.
 Your legs, in particular, usually have little room for movement and may slam into the dashboard.
 It can result in knee injuries, ligament tears, and leg nerve damage.

 - Other Internal Injuries: Car crash victims often suffer internal injuries, which may go undetected for a number of days following a collision.
-Fractured ribs sometimes puncture internal organs, such as lungs, or major blood vessels.
+Fractured ribs sometimes puncture internal organs, such as lungs, liver, or major blood vessels.

-When an airbag deploys at the wrong time or fails to deploy at all, the vehicle and/or airbag manufacturer may have legal liability for any injuries that result.
+When an airbag deploys at the wrong time or fails to deploy at all, the vehicle or airbag manufacturer may have legal liability for any injuries that result.
 You can file a product liability claim with the at-fault party's insurance company for any mistakes made during the design or manufacturing of the defective airbag that cause you to suffer an injury.

-Strict Product Liability
+Strict Product Liability for an Airbag Malfunction

 In a strict product liability claim against a manufacturer of a defective product such as a malfunctioning airbag, the plaintiff need only show the product was defective when it left the manufacturer's hands, that the plaintiff used the product as intended, and that the defect caused the plaintiff's injury.
 The plaintiff need not prove negligence on the part of the manufacturer.